TheNoviceProspect/StationeersServerUI/readme.md

 ## Known Bug
 The Server config page got a rework.
 I broke the functionality doing this.
 Whoopsies.
 Please use Settings.xml in the main Server dir until I fix this issue.
 The SaveName on the Config Page still has to be specified for the backup system to work properly, and to be able to restore from Discord.
+OK Sorry guys I still haven't published the fix.
+I was working on it, I bet it is mostly finished but I didn't really need it and sadly did not finish.
+IF somebody wants to use this software - ping me, I will finish it for you!

 ## Introduction